 How does CloudWatch work?

-Amazon CloudWatch works like a metrics repository where services like EC2 can add their metrics, allowing you to retrieve statistics based on those metrics at any time.
-This graph helps to understand this:
+Amazon CloudWatch works like a metrics repository where services like EC2 can add their metrics, allowing you to retrieve statistics based on them anytime.
+This graph helps you understand:

-CloudWatch stores metrics separately per region, but thanks to the cross-region feature, it lets you aggregate statistics from different regions.
+CloudWatch stores metrics separately per region, but the cross-region feature lets you aggregate statistics from different regions.

 Now that we’ve gotten the fundamentals out of the way, let’s focus on pricing.